How Much Does a Product Injury Case Cost in Colorado?

 Use these links to jump to different sections:

 “Depending on the nature of the case and product, [the costs] can range from monumental or next to nothing.
-If there’s already abundant work that other people have done and you can share in, [such as a Multi-District Litigation] it makes it a lot easier to pursue.
-But, for instance, I have a case right now where we’re going to have to use all kinds of experts to prove that a toxic exposure happened sufficient to cause cancer.
+If there’s already abundant work that other people have done and you can share in [such as a Multi-District Litigation], it makes it a lot easier to pursue.
+But, for instance, I have a case right now where we’re going to have to use all kinds of experts to prove that a toxic exposure happened sufficiently to cause cancer.
 That can really add up.”

 The Timeline for Defective Product Cases Can Be Lengthy